denten-books/plain-text/2-device.md

-With the invention of punch cards and perforated tape (also used in textile looms, as early as 1725), a message meant for another human became also a physical medium---bumps and holes---used to animate the mechanical movement of the transmission apparatus, precisely the kind of rigid linkage Wittgenstein described in his thought experiments.
+With the invention of punch cards and perforated tape (also used in textile looms, as early as 1725), a message meant for another human became also a physical medium---bumps and holes---used to animate the mechanical movement of the transmission apparatus, the kind of rigid linkage Wittgenstein described in his thought experiments.
 Indeed, of the 33 asserted claims in the "Telegraphy" patent by the Bumstead brothers, the first 13 relate to the transmission of intelligence: